codinguncut/jsfluid/Readme.md

 * compiles in linux
 * runs in linux using opengl
 * compiles in emscripten
-* does not yet run in the browser: `uncaught exception: 5259272`
+* runs in firefox and prints to console

 ## Todo
 * wrap c++ library to callable javascript code